pantheon-systems/documentation/source/_docs/create-custom-upstream.md

 Pantheon is rolling out a new self-serve feature to support creating Custom Upstreams in the Organization Dashboard.
 Once created, members of the organization will be able to create new sites from the common codebase.
 For an overview of this feature, see [Introduction to Custom Upstreams](/docs/custom-upstream).

 ## Eligibility
 Access to this feature is currently invite only for Agency and Enterprise Organizations.
-If you are not in this group but are eager to try it out, you can request early access and we will consider this on a case-by-case basis.
+Repositories must be hosted on [GitHub](https://github.com/) or [BitBucket](https://bitbucket.org/).
+If you would like early access to this feature, or if you need to use an alternate repository hosting provider, please let us know.

 **TODO ADD LINK TO REQUEST INVITE**

 ## Create and Host the Repository Remotely
-Custom Upstream repositories must be hosted on [GitHub](https://github.com/) or [BitBucket](https://bitbucket.org/).
-If you need to use an alternate repository hosting service provider, please let us know.

-**TODO ADD LINK TO ALTSERVICE PROVIDER REQUEST (Goes to support or the same link as the invite?)**

 This remote repository serves as the central location for the development and maintenance of your Custom Upstream.
 Changes are tracked here and distributed downstream to sites within your Organization as one-click updates in the Site Dashboard.

 Choose your preferred Git host: